-The Difference Between an Employee and an
+The Difference Between an Employee and an Independent Contractor

-Businesses are typically comprised of different types of workers that are compensated for their labour.
+Businesses are typically comprised of different types of workers that are compensated for their labor.
 There can be employees or independent contractors completing work for an individual or company, and it is important not to confuse the two.
 Keep reading this post to learn more about the differences between an employee and an independent contractor!

 a.
 Minimum wage;

 The ESA only applies to employees and independent contractors do not have the rights of an employee.

 2. Employees are paid wages or a salary regardless of how profitable the business is.
 On the other hand, independent contractors run their own business and assume the risk of financial losses.

 3. Employers are responsible for payroll deductions, while independent contractors have to remit their own taxes.

 4. The employer determines the job and pays an employee while independent contractors have flexibility in determining their own work.